Prior to reading the standard Normal Balances, it is beneficial to review the below sections to gain foundational

 - Accounting Fundamentals – Accounting Principles Section

-This section discusses fundamental concepts as they relate to recordkeeping for accounting and how transactions are recorded internally within Indiana University.
+This standard discusses fundamental concepts as they relate to recordkeeping for accounting and how transactions are recorded internally within Indiana University.
 Information presented below walks through specific accounting terminology, debit and credit, as well as what are considered normal balances for IU.

 Entities make financial transactions on a day-to-day basis in order to continue running business operations.
 When accounting for these transactions, two entries must be made: a debit and a corresponding credit.

 Debits and credits are what make up journal entries in a general ledger.
 Debits and credits either increase or decrease the following accounts: asset, liability, fund balance, revenue, and expense.
 The following chart shows the direction of debits and credits in various accounts as well as each account’s normal balance.

 Debits and credits differ in accounting in comparison to what bank users most commonly see.
 For example, when making a transaction at a bank, a user depositing a $100 check would be crediting, or increasing, the balance in the account.
 But for accounting purposes, this would be considered a debit.
 While the two might seem opposite, they are quite similar.
 Breaking down the above example of depositing a $100 check from both perspectives - banking and accounting, users can see, that while it appears as a “credit” to the user depositing the check, it is really just the bank’s off-set to the receipt of the check.

 To better visualize debits and credits in various financial statement line items, T-Accounts are commonly used.
 Debits are presented on the left-hand side of the T-account, whereas credits are presented on the right.
 Included below are the main financial statement line items presented as T-accounts, showing their normal balances.